bricef/bricef.github.io/_posts/2012-01-26-programming-humor.md

 ---

-\<Alanna> Saying that Java is nice because it works on all OS's is like saying that anal sex is nice because it works on all genders
+&lt;Alanna&gt; Saying that Java is nice because it works on all OS's is like saying that anal sex is nice because it works on all genders

 ---